Truck bombs doomed the cause of newspapers’ striking unions

 By Finn J.D.
 John — July 31, 2016

-In a retrospective article many years later, Oregonian columnist Steve Duin wrote that the shotgun ambush of newspaper manager Donald Newhouse by some unknown lurker outside his basement window was the moral turning point in the newspaper’s struggle with its unions.
+In a retrospective article many years later, Oregonian columnist Steve Duin wrote that the shotgun ambush of newspaper manager Donald Newhouse (discussed in last week's column) by some unknown lurker outside his basement window was the moral turning point in the newspaper’s struggle with its unions.

 That’s not entirely true.
 There was another turning point — a much more important one.
 It had happened just two months after the union members went out on strike.